 - Wash surfaces and utensils after each use.

-- Rinse fruits and veggies — but not meat, poultry, or eggs.
+- Rinse fruits and veggies — but not meat or poultry.

-- Use separate cutting boards and plates for raw produce and meat, poultry, seafood, and eggs.
+- Use separate cutting boards and plates for raw produce and meat, poultry, fish, and seafood.

-- Keep meat, poultry, seafood, and eggs separate from all other foods in your grocery cart.
+- Keep meat, poultry, fish, seafood, and eggs separate from all other foods in your grocery cart.

-- Store meat, poultry, seafood, and eggs separate from other foods in the fridge.
+- Store meat, poultry, fish, seafood, and eggs separate from other foods in the fridge.

 - Use a food thermometer.
 Cook foods to the minimum safe temperature before serving.